aara-sr/G33_TaskManager_Repo/README.md

-# G33_TaskManager_Repo
+G33_TaskManager_Repo

-Web Development Project for G33 Sem 2.
+📌 Web Development Project – G33 Semester 2
+This repository contains the complete development journey of our task management platform, Kartavya, including submissions for all continuous evaluations:

 Continuous Evaluation 1: TaskManagerPro

 Continuous Evaluation 2: G33TaskManager

-Continuous Evaluation 3 aka Final Evaluation: Kartavya_Final
+Continuous Evaluation 3 (Final Evaluation): Kartavya_Final

-Team of 4 members:
+👥 Team Members
-Lead by Aaradhya Srivastava (Me)
+Team Lead: Aaradhya Srivastava
-> Harshit,
->
+Members:

+Harshit

-> Divyansh Goel, and
+Divyansh Goel

->
-> Mukul Singla
+Mukul Singla

-INTRODUCTION:
+📖 Introduction

-Managing responsibilities—whether in college, work, or daily life—can often become overwhelming without the right tools.
-We've all experienced moments where tasks slip through the cracks or team coordination breaks down simply because there isn’t a clear system in place.
-This common problem inspired us to create Kartavya—a task management platform built to bring structure, clarity, and accountability to everyday work.
+Managing responsibilities—whether in college, at work, or in daily life—can often become overwhelming without the right tools.
+We've all experienced times when tasks slip through the cracks or team coordination falters simply due to the absence of a clear system.

+This common problem inspired us to create Kartavya—a task management platform designed to bring structure, clarity, and accountability to everyday workflows.

-The name Kartavya, which means “duty” or “responsibility” in Hindi, reflects what we believe in: taking ownership of our roles and working together effectively.
-Our aim was to design something that doesn’t just help users stay organized but also encourages a mindset of commitment and teamwork.
-Whether you're a student managing assignments or part of a team working on a group project, Kartavya helps you keep track of what needs to be done—and who’s doing it.
+The name Kartavya, which means “duty” or “responsibility” in Hindi, reflects the core philosophy behind our platform: taking ownership of our roles and collaborating effectively.
+Whether you're a student juggling assignments or part of a project team, Kartavya helps you keep track of what needs to be done—and who is doing it.

-From the start, we wanted Kartavya to be simple, accessible, and useful.
-That’s why we included features like a clean calendar view, task tracking, role-based access, and an intuitive user experience.
-It’s built in a way that anyone can use it without needing to learn complicated tools or systems.
+🎯 Key Objectives
+Encourage a responsible and team-oriented mindset

+Provide a simple, accessible, and intuitive task management solution

+Build a tool that anyone can use without needing complex training

+🔧 Core Features
+🗓️ Clean and interactive calendar view

+✅ Task tracking with status updates

+👥 Role-based access for different user levels

+💡 User-friendly and intuitive UI/UX design

+🤝 Team Collaboration
-This project has been a collaborative journey for our team—Mukul, Harshit, Divyansh and me.
-Each of us contributed in our own way, sharing ideas, solving problems, and learning a lot along the way.
-Kartavya is more than just a software tool; it’s a reflection of our shared belief in the power of responsibility, and in the value of working together.
+This project has been a collaborative journey.
+From brainstorming ideas to debugging features, each team member—Mukul, Harshit, Divyansh, and Aaradhya—played a crucial role.
+Kartavya stands not just as a working product, but as a reflection of our shared values: responsibility, teamwork, and continuous learning.

+Feel free to clone, fork, or contribute to this repository!